ColumPaget/treasury.lua/README.md

 The 'resist_strace' setting configures treasury.lua to disallow stracing of the app.
 It will exit if it is already being straced.
 There is a race condition here where a skilled attacker could alter treasury.lua's behavior to allow stracing, which is why this is called 'resist' rather than 'deny'.
 By default this is off ('n').

 The 'scrub_files' feature overwrites deleted files with random data.
 This was once held to be vital to prevent data recovery, however in the modern age we have complex filesystems that may well keep backups of the original data, and we have SSD drivers, which suffer 'write wearing' meaning that repeated writes gradually wear them out, so this feature is not considered important anymore.
 Defaults to 'off' ('n').

+The 'keyring' feature uses the linux keyring system.
+This requires keyutils/keyctl to be installed.
+When this boolen option is turned on ('y') it will store passwords in the kernel keyring system as they are typed in.
+After being stored, treasury.lua will not need to ask for the password going forwards, and will 'remember' it for that user, until that user logs out.
+The 'user' keyring is used for this, so the passwords should be remembered for a given user on any terminal.
+This feature is new and experimental, so it defaults to off ('n').

 ## Import/Export